-- At Alderbrook, those students achieving a KS2 scaled score of 105-109 (and 110+ but without the ability to write in greater depth as evidenced by their KS2 outcomes) are placed into the "Secure" threshold to ensure that we can encourage them to maximise their potential.
+- 13 At Alderbrook, those students achieving a scaled score of 105-109 (and 110+ but without the ability to write in greater depth) are placed into the More Able threshold, Secure.
 They are also placed in the Higher Ability description for our internal data processing.
-Their average GCSE grade is expected to be 7-8. - Heads of Departments are expected to monitor the progress and attainment of the Most and More Able.
-The identification of the Most and More Able should not be done based on data alone, but on the more holistic knowledge of the students themselves, as pointed out by the NACE (ibid.) - In Sports and the Arts, identification of "excellence" may not be directly in line with test scores in Years 7 and 8.
+Their average GCSE grade is expected to be 7-8. - 14 Heads of Departments are expected to monitor the progress and attainment of the Most and More Able.
+The identification of the Most and More Able should not be done based on data alone, but on the more holistic knowledge of the students themselves, as pointed out by the NACE (ibid.) - 15 In Sports and the Arts, identification of "excellence" may not be directly in line with test scores in Years 7 and 8.
 Moreover, in sports for example, a most or more able pupil will be one who makes independent decisions, is adaptable in challenging situations and maintains performance under pressure.
 They will have a wide range of skills across a number of sports.
-At a higher level, students will maintain this adaptability across at least three sports. - In the Arts, Most and More Able students are likely to be highly creative individuals who thrive on developing aesthetic ideas.
+At a higher level, students will maintain this adaptability across at least three sports. - 13 In the Arts, Most and More Able students are likely to be highly creative individuals who thrive on developing aesthetic ideas.
 They will be spontaneous thinkers likely to respond well to tasks that involve intuitive and imaginative cognitive processes.
 They will thrive in group learning environments and will be dynamic and active in lessons, usually having instinctive understanding of aesthetic structures like plays, musical compositions, artistic works and dances and will enjoy creating their own compositions in art, theatre, music or dance.
 They will also thrive on performance and will enjoy the opportunity to share their creations with others.
 They will have excellent skills in evaluating their own and others performance creations and will learn quickly how to develop and improve their work.